The Hudson Non-Rebreather Adult Oxygen Therapy Mask with Reservoir Bag features an elongated oxygen mask moulded of soft

 - Kink-Resistant Oxygen Tubing

 - Latex-Free Construction

-On this Hudson Non-Rebreather Adult Oxygen Therapy Mask with Reservoir Bag the tubing adapter swivels to facilitate use on either side of patient.
+On this Hudson Non-Rebreather Adult Oxygen Therapy Mask with Reservoir Bag the tubing adapter swivels to facilitate use on either side of the patient.
 The spandex-terylene adjustable strap ensures a comfortable fit for every patient.
 The reservoir bag with check valve is constructed of soft vinyl.
 Comes complete with 2.1 metres (7 foot) of star-lumen oxygen supply tubing.
-Latex free.
+Latex-free.

 Note: Disposable for single patient use.
 Not intended for reprocessing.

 Non-rebreather masks (NRB) provide a constant high flow of oxygen.
 The flow rate of an NRB is manually adjustable, and the rate is usually set between 8 and 15 litres per minute.
 A high flow rate does not necessarily equate to more effective treatment, however.
 To avoid wasting oxygen, set the flow rate just high enough to prevent the reservoir bag from collapsing fully when the patient inhales.
 Take care to ensure the mask maintains a good seal for as long as it's used.